Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 05.md

 ### Notes
 - Told them about the editor's note
+- Clickity convinced them to let him keep the cursed book which he later read
 - Obsession with lack of a toilet leads Nivea to find Violet guarding the upstairs, and Eddie being somewhat suspicious about the lack of one
 - Dendrin Climbs in through the window and steals letter
 - Realise there is a discrepancy in whether Blif is Klot's brother or sister but unsure what that means